Key takeaways

 Two-way radio intercom call box

 When you think of a call box intercom, you may think of a two-way radio intercom.
 These systems were some of the first wireless call boxes available.
-In some cases, they may connect to the door strike, allowing remote access.
+Sometimes, they may connect to the door strike, allowing remote access.

-You might also find two-way radios powering emergency call boxes, which can be found on places like college campuses or on the sides of highways.
+Two-way radios might also power emergency call boxes, which are located on college campuses or on the sides of highways.

 These devices have a very limited operating range.
 So, they aren’t a good fit for larger properties.
 Additionally, two-way radio intercoms lack many modern features that other intercom boxes offer.